 - patient experience: the domain consists of one indicator (worth up to 33 points) that relates to length of consultations.

 The QOF gives an indication of the overall achievement of a surgery through a points system.
 Practices aim to deliver high quality care across a range of areas for which they score points.
 Put simply, the higher the score, the higher the financial reward for the practice.
-The final payment is adjusted to take account of surgery workload and the prevalence of chronic conditions in the practice's local area.
+The final payment is adjusted to take account of surgery workload, local demographics and the prevalence of chronic conditions in the practice's local area.

-To report the latest annual QOF points, The Health and Social Care Information Centre (HSCIC) has developed this online database to allow patients and public easy access to this useful data that indicates how well their surgery is doing.
-The HSCIC is working to make information more relevant and accessible to the public, regulators, health and social care professionals and policy makers, leading to improvements in knowledge and efficiency.
+To report the latest annual QOF points, The Health and Social Care Information Centre (HSCIC) has developed this online database to allow patients and the public easy access to this useful data that indicates how well their surgery is doing.
+The HSCIC is working to make information more relevant and accessible to patients and the public, regulators, health and social care professionals and policy makers, leading to improvements in knowledge and efficiency.